 Ipswich is the largest town and is the major economic, social, and cultural hub of the county.
-Lowestoft, Bury St Edmunds, Newmarket, and Felixstowe also present specific policing needs related to the nature of their industries; such as tourism in Lowestoft, horse racing in Newmarket and Britain's biggest and busiest seaport in Felixstowe.
+Lowestoft, Bury St Edmunds, Newmarket, and Felixstowe also present specific policing needs related to the nature of their industries; such as tourism in Lowestoft, horse racing in Newmarket and Britain's largest and busiest container port in Felixstowe.

-Suffolk Constabulary polices an estimated population of 775,671 residents which grew by approximately 4.5% between the 2011 and 2021 censuses.
-The population is expected to rise further over the next five years to almost 790,000, with an increasing ageing population.
+Suffolk Constabulary polices an estimated population of 760,668 residents which grew by approximately 4.5% between the 2011 and 2021 censuses.
+The population is expected to rise further over the next four years to almost 790,000, with an increasing ageing population.
 In 2023 persons aged 65 and older were estimated to account for 24.8% of the population, compared to a projection of 31% for 2043.
 The proportion of minority ethnic communities in Suffolk has also risen, from 3% in 2001 to nearly 7% in 2021, with the greatest proportion in Ipswich (sources: Office for National Statistics and Suffolk Observatory population estimates).
 The Constabulary continues to respond to the changing nature of Suffolk's population by ensuring policies take account of equality and diversity.

 Suffolk contains several sites of policing significance including: the Port of Felixstowe, British Telecom Research and Development facility, two US Air Force bases and Sizewell B nuclear power station.
 Construction of a new nuclear power station at Sizewell C will bring additional policing demands, for which plans have been developed.
-In 2021 a freeport area was approved for Felixstowe port, which will generate future business opportunities.
+In 2021 Freeport East was approved, which is generating future business opportunities for the county.

-Tourism plays a key role in Suffolk's economy and is estimated to be worth over £2 billion and provides over 40,000 jobs.
-In 2023, tourism is likely to continue to pick up from lower pandemic levels and may still be influenced by higher numbers of domestic tourists who choose not to travel abroad.
+Tourism plays a key role in Suffolk's economy and is estimated to be worth over $\pounds 2$ billion and provides over 40,000 jobs.